polina-c/layerlens/README.md

 ## Alert on circular references

+You may want to avoid circular references, because:
+1. Method contracts are easier to understand
+2. Treeshaking (i.e. not includine non-used code into build) is more efficient
+3. Incremental build is faster

 If you want presubmit alerting for circular references, upvote [the issue](https://github.com/polina-c/layerlens/issues/4) and explain why you want it.

 ## Supported languages